Experiential Learning Program

 Provides opportunities for students to observe work settings, learn the requirements of various jobs, understand the type of work-related tasks required in the chosen career field, and experience the flow of a typical workday.
 Students may complete these work hours anytime during their time at Ohio Hi-Point.

-If you’re interested in learning more about School-to-Work and how an apprenticeship may also count as points towards graduation, talk to our School-To-Work coordinator, Mr. Newland, or our school counselors, Mrs. Gonglik and Mrs. Gessler.
+If you’re interested in learning more about the Experiential Learning Program and how an apprenticeship may also count as points towards graduation, talk to our Experiential Learning Program coordinator, Mr. Newland, or our school counselors, Mrs. Gonglik and Mrs. Gessler.